Frances H. Flaherty: Career

+After Robert's death, Flaherty began inviting filmmakers, critics, curators, musicians and others to the Flaherty farm in Vermont, and in 1955 founded there a film study center that still exists as the Flaherty Seminar.

+Personal life

+She was married to collaborator and documentary filmmaker Robert J. Flaherty from 1914 until his death in 1951.

 The couple had three children, Barbara van Ingen (married to Botha van Ingen of Van Ingen & Van Ingen in Mysore), Monica Flaherty Frassetto, and Frances Rohr.
 They were married until Robert's death in 1951.